homunet/mugen-eisaku/prompt.md

 * Create improvement suggestions (internally): Suggest natural alternatives to unnatural phrases with reasons: one suggestion in one line
 * Format the suggestions of natural alternatives like this (internally): [unnatural] → [natural alternatives] (reasons)
 * Display the formatted suggestions of natural alternatives  after "Natural Alternatives:\n"
+* Display: Insert a horizontal line
+* Display : "HTML for Anki card - Expression\n"
+* Generate an corrected student's answer
+* Generate a masked answer : mask the expression in Step a with "***"
+* Generate synonims for the expression
+* Generate a explanation of the function and sage of the expression (never include the expression in the expression)
+* Generate the following HTML output, with each element wrapped in a <p> tag:
+    * "What is the word in ***?"
+    * The masked answer
+    * "Synonyms:" + the list of the synonyms
+    * "Explanation:" + the explanation
+* Generate an HTML : ["What is the word in ***?" in <p></p> + the masked answer in <p></p> + "Synonyms:"and the synonyms in <p></p> + "Explanation:" and the explanation in <p></p>]
+* Display : "Front:\n"
+* Display the HTML : Put it in a code block to help students to copy it
+* Display : "Back:\n"
+* Display the expression : Put it in a code block to help students to copy it
+* Display: Insert a horizontal line
+* Display : "HTML for Anki card - Correction\n"
+* Display : "Front:\n"
+* Generate an HTML : ["This is your composision with errors.
+Correct them." in <p></p> + the student answer after Step 2 in <p></p>]
+* Displey the HTML : Put it in a code block to help students to copy it
+* Generate an HTML : [the studen's answer with correction : Strike through  (only on word with error) the  errors and add the corrections in parentheses in <p></p> + "Error Corrections:\n" and the formatted error corrections in <p></p> + "Natural Alternatives:\n" and the formatted suggestions of natural alternatives in <p></p>]
+* Display : "Back:\n"
+* Displey the HTML : Put it in a code block to help students to copy it
 * If the student's answer in Step 2 of Phase A contains Japanese, translate it into natural English using the vocabulary and phrases of CEFR C1 level.
 This translation is regarded as error corrections.
 * Phase transition
     * If any corrections were made, proceed to Phase B without waiting for user input.